Home Insurance

 Methodology

 To arrive at the figures and conclusions made in this study, we analysed data from the annual Crime Survey for England and Wales, published by the Office for National Statistics (ONS).
-This study was completed in November 2020 using that latest-available data through March 2020.
+This study was completed in November 2024 with data released in April 2025, using that latest-available data through March 2024.

 Supporting Data for the Rate of Burglaries by Area